Titantek/ada-outlier-datastory/content.md

    <div class="Doc_crazy">
       <div class="message">
-      Don't worry let me show you how to dot it!
+      Don't worry let me show you how we can compare the efficiency of Wikipedia's structure in 2007 and 2024!
       </div>
       <div class="icon"></div>
    </div>